bendangnuksung/mrcnn_serving_ready/README.md

 ### MRCNN Model conversion
 Script to convert [MatterPort Mask_RCNN](https://github.com/matterport/Mask_RCNN) Keras model to Tensorflow Frozen Graph and Tensorflow Serving Model.
+Plus inferencing with GRPC or RESTAPI using Tensorflow Model Server.

 ### How to Run